-Almond Hill Junior School Academic Year 2021-2022
+Birchwood Nursery School Academic Year: 2021-2022

-Please sign and return to Emma Fordham (DSL) by Friday 10th September 2021

-I, have read and am familiar with the contents of the following documents and understand my role and responsibilities as set out in these document(s).:

-(1) The School/College's Child Protection Policy

-(2) Part One of 'Keeping Children Safe in Education' DfE Guidance, 2021 and I am able to discuss any concerns that I may have with them.

-I am aware that the DSLs/DDSLs are:

-I know that further guidance, together with copies of the policies mentioned above, are available
+Please sign and return to Margaret Stocks (DSL) by 30" September 2021 I, have read and am familiar with the coof the following documents and understand my role and responsibilities as set out in thes document(s).: (1) The school's Child Protection Policy (2) Part One of 'Keeping Children Safe in Education' DfE Guidance, 2021 (3) The school's Whistle Blowing Policy (4) The schools Staff Code of Professional Conduct (5) The school's Health and Safety Policy (6) The school's Online Safety Policy (7) The school's Policy on Supporting Children with Medical Needs, First Aid and Intimate C : are I am aware that the DSLs/DDSLs are: and I am able to discuss any concerns that I may have with them.
+I know that further guidance is available on the Hertfordshire Grid for Learning and that copie the policies mentioned above, are available in the Policies Folder on the shared drive of the network and a paper copy is stored in the Staffroom.
+SignedDate

-ACTIONS WHERE THERE ARE CONCERNS ABOUT A CHILD Flowchart
+APPENDIX 3: ACTIONS WHERE THERE ARE CONCERNS ABOUT A CHILD Flowchart